-Copyright © 2017 by FIA, Inc. FIA, Inc. has not reviewed or endorsed any modifications that may have been made to this document.
+Copyright © 2013 by the International Swaps and Derivatives Association, Inc. and the Futures and Options Association.
+Neither the International Swaps and Derivatives Association 2017 by FIA, Inc. FIA, Inc. nor the Futures and Options Association, has has not reviewed or endorsed any modifications that may have been made to this document.